-If last summer is any indicator of what this summer might look like, the odds of having to wait for a parking spot to open at New England’s most popular trailheads are high.
-As social distancing and remote work took hold as the new normal last spring, people throughout the Northeast and nationwide began to spend more time in rural destinations, paddling, hiking, climbing and enjoying our outdoor spaces.
+If recent summers are an indicator of what this summer might look like, the odds of having to wait for a parking spot to open at New England’s most popular trailheads are high.
+People throughout the Northeast and nationwide began have spend more time in recent years in rural destinations, paddling, hiking, climbing and enjoying our outdoor spaces.